chientingchen/junos_macsec_keyexchange/README.md

       SERVER_IP: "172.27.169.153"
       SERVER_PORT: "8888"
     ```
-    * For all the path in this configuration file, please use `Absolute file path`, no relative path would be allowed here.
     * `INCLUDE_PATH` is the field which indicate where the `MACsec_master_dependencies` located
     * `LOCAL_DB_FILE_PATH` is the field which indicate where should database file located
     * `LOG_PATH` is the field which indicate where should log being stored at.